qvs5010/ChirpStacktoDB/README.md

 # ChirpStacktoDB
-Sends Data from ChirpStack to MongoDB and Passon to Socket.io
+Sends Data from ChirpStack to MongoDB and pass the Data to Socket.io